YosephSE/FoodAPI/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.

 Feel free to reach out if you have any questions or need further assistance.
-Enjoy using LumiTabs to keep your browsing sessions organized and productive!